akshaykadam771/CSV-File-Format-for-Diabetes-Prediction/README.md

 Format of your csv file must be same as given in "sample.csv".

-dont change any coloumn names and also dont add extra coloumns in "sample.csv".
+do not change any coloumn names and also do not add any extra coloumns in "sample.csv".

 just copy and paste your data in "sample.csv" file.